ankit-shekam/Notes/LLD/SOLID-principles.md

 Interface keyboard{...}
 Class WiredKeyboard implements Keyboard{...}

-//Not to do
+// Not to do //
 Class Computer{
-   priavte final WiredKeyboard keyboard1;
+   private final WiredKeyboard keyboard1;
-   priavte fianl WiredMouse mouse1;
+   private final WiredMouse mouse1;
    //dependeing on doncrete classes ->any further changes in those calsses will affect this one

+   public Computer(){
+      this.keyboard1 = new WiredKeyboard();
+      this.mouse1 = new WiredMouse();
+   }
    //tightly coupled different units of the application }

-// to do
+// to do //
 Class OpenSourceComputer{
    private final Keyboard keyboard1;
    private final Mouse mouse1;
-   //using interfaces - loose coupling and open to further enhancements }
+   //using interfaces - loose coupling and open to further enhancements

+   public OpenSourceComputer(Keyboard kb, Mouse m){
+      this.keyboard1 = kb;
+      this.mouse1 = m;
+   }
+   //in this case you use *constructor injection*
+   //that is, in the constructor you can pass a subtype of keyboard & mouse and that will be asigned to the object

+}
 ```